Skip to content

 • What is Hadron — what the platform does and who it's for.

-• Architecture — entity hierarchy: organizations, agents, memories, apps.
+• Entity architecture — entity hierarchy: organizations, agents, memories, apps, and the class/instance (Agent → App) relationship.

 • Understanding memory — what memory is in Hadron, the different types, how it's stored and shared.